 IUPAC (in English)

-The official Website of the International Year of the Periodic Table (IYPT), provided by the International Union of Pure and Applied Chemistry (IUPAC).
+The official website of the International Year of the Periodic Table (IYPT), provided by the International Union of Pure and Applied Chemistry (IUPAC).

 Chemie in unserer Zeit: special issue at the end of the year

-Declaration of Love to the Periodic System
+Declaration of Love to the Periodic Table

 Here you can find links to other periodic tables